Icon_Top_Black

 https://www.damanwoo.com/node/93085

-I believe most people that have ever been to IKEA like the atmosphere.
-However, does IKEA Taiwan’s virtual store give the same vibes and experiences as real stores?
-“Due to Covid-19, I better stay away from the crowd.
+I believe most people who have ever been to IKEA enjoy the atmosphere.
+However, does IKEA Taiwan’s virtual store provide the same vibes and experiences as its physical stores?
+“Due to Covid-19, I’d better stay away from crowds.
 Let me shop for IKEA products online.”
-Before Taiwan’s pandemic outbreak in May 2021, I went to IKEA to shop for a dining table but I didn’t buy it on the spot.
-When Taiwan reached the level 3 epidemic alert, I tried to buy the table online.
-But the whole process didn’t go well.
-I was inspired by this experience to redesign IKEA Taiwan’s website.
+Before Taiwan’s pandemic outbreak in May 2021, I visited IKEA to shop for a dining table but didn’t purchase it on the spot.
+When Taiwan reached the Level 3 epidemic alert, I tried to buy the table online.
+However, the whole process didn’t go smoothly.
+This experience inspired me to redesign IKEA Taiwan’s website.

-After deciding to redesign IKEA Taiwan’s website, I dug into IKEA’s websites for other countries; and discovered that countries like the US, Japan, Singapore…etc have a cleaner and more consistent template.
-Many of the usability issues on IKEA Taiwan’s website are no longer found on the websites in other countries.
-At first, I thought it was because IKEA Taiwan hasn’t been updated to the newer global template, but later I discovered that IKEA Taiwan and IKEA Hong Kong are under Dairy Farm Group, a Hong Kong retail company, and they do not necessarily need to follow the global template.
-However, when redesigning IKEA Taiwan’s website I kept the global template in mind since it is more usable; and at the same time, I also considered Taiwan consumers’ shopping behaviours to tailor the global template to Taiwanese consumers’ needs.
+After deciding to redesign IKEA Taiwan’s website, I explored IKEA’s websites for other countries and discovered that countries like the US, Japan and Singapore have cleaner and more consistent templates.
+Many of the usability issues on IKEA Taiwan’s website are no longer present on the websites in other countries.
+Initially, I thought this was because IKEA Taiwan hadn’t been updated to the newer global template.
+However, I later discovered that IKEA Taiwan and IKEA Hong Kong are managed by Dairy Farm Group, a Hong Kong retail company, and are not necessarily required to follow the global template.
+When redesigning IKEA Taiwan’s website, I kept the global template in mind since it is more user-friendly.
+At the same time, I also considered Taiwanese consumers’ shopping behaviours to adapt the global template to better suit their needs.

 Problem

-The experience of shopping at IKEA Taiwan’s website doesn’t match the experience of shopping at real stores.
+The experience of shopping on IKEA Taiwan’s website doesn’t match the experience of shopping in its physical stores.

 Hypotheses